erezak/overlay-scribe/README.md

 When the app is active: Escape exits ink mode.

+While Ink Mode is ON: hold Option (⌥) to temporarily disable Ink Mode until released.

 ## UniFFI Swift bindings

 Bindings can be generated locally (output is gitignored):